julyvee/julyvee.github.io/_posts/2024-02-16-making-uis-more-robust-with-data-mapping.markdown

 ![Basic architecture from data collection to UI](../images/posts/2024-02-16-data-mapping/basic_architecture.png)

-In a perfect world, these external systems have APIs which follow a versioning protocol so you have ample warning and backwards compatability if something changes.
+In a perfect world, these external systems have APIs which follow a versioning protocol so you have ample warning and backwards compatibility if something changes.
 However, the reality can be different especially if you are working in a large company with different teams publishing APIs for company internal use only (or not using APIs at all).
 In this environment, you have little to no control over the data schema of this external system's data and you might be surprised by unexpected changes.
 In the above architecture, even a miniscule change such as changing the name of an attribute in the data coming from external system A can result in a broken UI and logs full of exceptions.
 Depending on your implementation, even changes in attributes that you're not even using can cause this.
 If forcing the external systems